 - Suntory is breathing new life into the Horoyoi series, with package redesigns for the existing apple and lemon flavors, but also a refreshing new Horoyoi Cider Clear from March 13.
 Note that the Japanese interpretation of cider is very different from what you might expect.
 I’d say the flavor is closer to a weak Sprite!

-- Asahi has an entirely new line of chuhais dropping on April 3rd called Rirakusu.
-Interestingly their target for this lineup is women who (I'm translating here) "want to drink and relax after finishing work/housework, but don't have time."
+- Sapporo has an entirely new line of chuhais dropping on April 3rd called Rirakusu.
+Interestingly their target for this lineup is women who (I’m translating here) “want to drink and relax after finishing work/housework, but don’t have time.”
 Their market research indicated that a whopping 4 in 1 women who drink RTDs such as chuhai actually prefer the strong ones.
 The implication is that such women prefer drinking hard, faster than they do taking it easy.
 Where can I meet these women??
 In any case this lineup consists of Apple Vinegar, Lemon Vinegar, and Grape Vinegar flavors, all coming in at a solid 8% abv in 350ml or 500ml sizes.
-Asahi has also applied for a patent for the process they use to make these -- they're strong and fruity yet don't reek of booze.
+Sapporo has also applied for a patent for the process they use to make these — they’re strong and fruity yet don’t reek of booze.